xbeat/Machine-Learning/README.md

 Understanding Multicollinearity in Regression

 Multicollinearity occurs when independent variables in a regression model are highly correlated with each other.
 This can lead to unstable and unreliable coefficient estimates, making it difficult to interpret the impact of individual predictors on the dependent variable.

+## Gated Recurrent Units (GRUs) in Deep Learning with Python

+Introduction to Gated Recurrent Units (GRUs)

+Gated Recurrent Units (GRUs) are a type of recurrent neural network architecture designed to solve the vanishing gradient problem in traditional RNNs.
+Introduced by Cho et al. in 2014, GRUs have become popular due to their ability to capture long-term dependencies in sequential data while maintaining computational efficiency.

 ## Introduction to Context Evolution in Language Models